aikux GmbH again receives ZIM innovation funding

 The Central Innovation Program for SMEs (ZIM) of the Federal Ministry for Economic Affairs and Energy (BMWi) is the largest program for the market-oriented promotion of innovative SMEs in Germany.
 It is technology and industry open and is intended to sustainably strengthen the innovative strength and competitiveness of small and medium-sized enterprises as well as to contribute to the growth of companies and thus also create and secure jobs.

-Not to be mentioned is the support by eligible Berlin, which once again helped with the application for funds.
-"The Förderer consultants have supported us so well in the first two funded projects that we have resorted to their help again this time," says Thomas Gomell, Managing Director of aikux.com GmbH.
+The support from eligible Berlin, which helped again with the application for the funds, should not go unmentioned.
+"The consultants at sponsable already supported us so well in the first two projects that we sponsored, that this time we also resorted to their help," says Thomas Gomell, Managing Director of aikux GmbH.